Pedro Henrique (footballer, born 2001)

-Pedro Henrique Alves Santana (born 31 January 2001), known as Pedro Henrique, is a Brazilian professional footballer who plays as a defender for Bulgarian First League club Beroe, on loan from Ludogorets Razgrad.
+Pedro Henrique Alves Santana (born 31 January 2001), known as Pedro Henrique, is a Brazilian professional footballer who plays as a centre-back for Jordanian Pro League club Al-Hussein.

 Professional career

 Pedro Henrique made his professional debut with Internacional in a 1-0 Campeonato Gaúcho win over Juventude on 23 January 2020.
 On 12 January 2023 he joined Beroe until end of the season, on loan from Ludogorets Razgrad.
+In January 2024, Henrique was sent on another loan spell, this time in his home country with Guarani FC, until the end of the year.

+Al-Hussein

+On 11 July 2025, Pedro Henrique signed with Jordanian Pro League club Al-Hussein for an undisclosed fee.